Back to All Events

 This half-day field workshop explores Southwest Idaho’s first purpose-built adaptive mountain bike (A-MTB) trail system located within the Avimor trail network.
 Spearheaded by the Southwest Idaho Mountain Biking Association (SWIMBA) in partnership with professional builders and the adaptive riding community, these trails were developed to meet adaptive mountain biking standards and broaden trail access for riders of all abilities.

-Participants will learn how the team translated a vision for inclusivity into a real trail system with multiple loops designed for a range of skill levels, accommodating adaptive equipment while still delivering fun, flow, and challenge.
+Participants will learn how the team translated a vision for inclusivity into a fully realized trail system, with multiple loops designed for a range of skill levels—accommodating adaptive equipment while still delivering fun, flow, and challenge.
 With input from adaptive riders and community volunteers, the system balances accessibility with high-quality trail experiences.

 The workshop begins with a group introduction covering the project’s goals, planning, and partnerships, followed by small-group, on-trail field sessions.
 Topics include terrain selection, adaptive design considerations, construction techniques, and how rider feedback shaped the final built environment.